Madrid to Valencia: A Trip You shouldn't skip

 - Valencia airport is 9 kilometers outside of the city and is connected via public bus and metro.

 - Buses depart to Plaza de Espana every 20 minutes.
-A one-way ticket currently costs USD 1.69*.

 The bus journey takes longer; around 5 hours, but it is the most scenic way to travel from Madrid to Valencia.
 The bus travels through many small Spanish towns, including Tarancon.
 Buses depart regularly throughout the day from Madrid-Barajas Adolfo Suárez International Airport.
 There are also several departures each day from the Estacion Sur bus station located south of Madrid city centre.